mmmporkbelly/temporal_score_database/README.md

  - Confirmed (C): MITRE or NVD mark CVE as "Anaylzed", "Published", or "Modified"

 ## Great!
 Can I use it?
 Do I have to edit it in any way?
 This is an opensourced passion project - please feel free to use it in any capacity.
 NOTE: You will have to add in your AWS account number, S3 bucket name, etc, if you would like to use the code to its full capacity.
 If you would like to see specifically what information is included, check out the web app.
-Please keep in mind that this web app was only made to showcase the information that is possible to be pulled by this script:
+Please keep in mind that this web app was only made to showcase the information that is possible to be pulled by this script.

 ## How can I view the data?